 The Adviser You Can Talk To Podcast: Strategic Retirement Planning

-You’ve heard the names: Traditional IRA, Roth IRA, 401(k), brokerage account, health savings account.
+You’ve heard the names: Traditional IRAA type of account in which funds can be saved and invested without being subject to tax until the account holder reaches retirement age., Roth IRA, 401(k), brokerage account, health savings account.
 But which is the right one for you and your retirement plan?
 In this lively conversation, Vice President Rick Winters and Senior Financial Planner Andrew Busa discuss strategic ways to think about how to invest for your post-work goals.

 - The power of tax-deferred investing and compounding

 - The triple-tax-advantaged benefits of health savings accounts

 - Maximizing your contributions without neglecting current budget needs